 The Bank of England is the central bank of the United Kingdom.
-Sometimes known as the “Old Lady” of Threadneedle Street, the Bank was founded in 1694, nationalised on 1 March 1946, and in 1997 gained operational independence to set monetary policy.
+Sometimes known as the “Old Lady” of Threadneedle Street, the Bank was founded in 1694 with a founding charter that stated its purpose was to “promote the public good and benefit of our people”.

 The Prudential Regulation Authority (PRA) is responsible for the supervision of banks, building societies and credit unions, insurers and major investment firms.
 In total the PRA regulates around 1,700 financial firms.
 The PRA’s role is defined in terms of two statutory objectives to promote the safety and soundness of these firms and – specifically for insurers – to contribute to the securing of an appropriate degree of protection for policyholders.

 In promoting safety and soundness, the PRA focuses primarily on the harm that firms can cause to the stability of the UK financial system.
 A stable financial system is one in which firms continue to provide critical financial services to the economy – a precondition for a healthy and successful economy.